Mead: Masculine Initiations

 The Comparative Framework

-Mead’s great contribution was the comparative method itself.
-By placing these cultures side by side, she demonstrated:
+By placing these cultures side by side, Mead demonstrated:

-This variety was her proof that masculinity is culturally constructed.
-No single set of traits is “naturally” masculine — what counts as manhood depends entirely on what a given society values and rewards.
+The variety itself was the proof.
+No single set of traits is “naturally” masculine — what counts as manhood depends on what a society values and rewards.

 The seven cultures studied by Margaret Mead displayed radically different approaches to constructing manhood.
 Yet each had systematic mechanisms for turning boys into the kind of men that society needed.
 The variety itself was Mead's evidence that masculinity is cultural, not biological.